WHAT DOES HERMENEUTICS HAVE TO DO WITH MISSIONS?

 2. Missions agencies’ theological and methodological commitments should be carefully vetted.

-If a missionary or church is considering a missions agency, they should carefully vet the agency’s statement of faith, philosophy of ministry, and on-the-field strategies.
+If a missionary or church is considering a mission agency, they should carefully vet the agency’s statement of faith, philosophy of ministry, and on-the-field strategies.
 They should ask agency leaders about the most controversial issues in missions: the Insider Movement, disciple-making making movements (DMM), orality, and so on.
 They should make sure their missionaries know what a healthy church is.

-If you don’t know what I’m talking about, then do your research.
+These things require some careful research; most of them are covered in one place or another in this book.
 Learn about what’s being debated in missions circles today.
 These issues might seem confusing and not all that important now, but it’s better to understand these things on the front-end rather than find out you disagree with the agency you’ve chosen only after the missionary arrives on the field.

+Not all true churches are healthy, but rather than avoid them, help them become healthy!
 Even missionary teams in remote areas can covenant together as a church and gather regularly for preaching and worship.
 Regularly sitting under good preaching will help missionaries stay sharp and continue to grow in their hermeneutical skills.

 Conclusion

-Scripture is God’s inerrant and authoritative word.
+Scripture is God’s inerrant and authoritative Word.
 Any faithful missionary must believe this.
 But merely believing these truths doesn’t necessarily mean a missionary will know when a text is being misinterpreted or misapplied.
 Good hermeneutics grounds and guides all good missions practice.
 If we want to obey Jesus, we must get our hermeneutics right.
 After all, every missionary and the sending congregations behind them want to hear those words of commendation from our Lord one day, “Well done, good and faithful servant” (Matt 25:21).

 Recommended Resources